The ultimate first-time home buyer’s guide

 For example, BC’s land transfer tax starts at 1 percent on the first $200,000, increasing in steps to 5 percent on any amount over $3,000,000.

-In Alberta, there is no provincial land transfer tax—the only province to entirely forego the tax.
+In Alberta, buyers don’t have to pay a land transfer tax at all.
 Quebec doesn’t charge a provincial transfer tax, but municipal taxes are provincially regulated, and everyone must pay them.
 Saskatchewan doesn’t technically charge a land transfer tax, but there is a transfer fee of 0.3 percent on properties valued at more than $8,401.

 Land transfer taxes are but one closing cost—there are others: